elasticio/splitter-component/README.md

 Limitations:
 * All groups must have one or more messages. (i.e. No groups of size 0).
 Can't do re-grouping when a split is done on an empty array. (i.e. No empty for each pattern supported).
-* All messages must arrive within the same container lifetime.
-If all the messages in the group do not arrive, then the group will be silently discarded.
+If all the messages in the group do not arrive, then the group will not be emitted..
 * The group is dropped if there are any unexpected restarts to the container.
 * In case only a groupSize is given and no delay timer is specified.
 The size of the group must be known by all group members.
 * In case of using the delay timer.
 Messages are only emitted when all parts arrive.
 Emitting a message only when the first part arrives isn't supported.